zpelechova/bing-search-scraper/README.md

 # Bing Search Result Scraper

-## Features
+## What does Bing Search Result Scraper do?
-The following data can be extracted from Bing search result:
+Bing Search Result Scraper extracts the following data from Bing search results:
 - Organic results
 - Related queries
 - See results for